Deutsche Telekom could be forced into arms of Sprint

 "In the long term, we need more spectrum and network capacity.
 We are working on that.
 But we will not speculate about any inorganic steps or deals," he told reporters during a conference call.

-He also said it was incomprehensible to him that U.S. regulators blocked the transaction.
+He also said it was incomprehensible to him that U.S. regulators blocked a transaction that would have made a decisive contribution to the U.S. National Broadband Plan.

-Deutsche Telekom shares closed down 0.6 percent at 8.83 euros, the only decliner in the blue-chip DAX index, on investor concern the company is back at square one with its American problem child.
+Deutsche Telekom shares were down 1.3 percent at 8.77 euros at 1339 GMT, one of the biggest decliners in the blue-chip DAX index on investor concern the company is back at square one with its American problem child.

 Before talks with AT&T were announced in March, sources said Deutsche Telekom was looking at a potential deal with Sprint.
 Reportedly, it was considering a sale of T-Mobile USA to Sprint in exchange for a stake in the combined company.